shiju-g/github_authentication/README.md

 For secure authentication, an API has been created using Next.js to handle the authentication process.
 Redux Toolkit is employed for efficient state management throughout the application.

+I recently updated my project to use the GitHub API to fetch trending repositories.
+I then set the trending repositories in the Redux store and rendered them on the trending repository page in the dashboard.
+I have attached a screenshot below.

 Feel free to explore the codebase and make it your own.
 Enjoy!

 ## Screenshots